suisuyy/snote/README.md

 ```

-use github repo  as storage backend,edit your github repo directly
+use github repo  as storage backend,edit your github repo directly,save automatically by default

 the code is ugly,but... it works :)